laisammy/space-shooters/README.md

 ## Made for Hack Club's Resolution Game Dev Pathway
 This is a third person shooter game made in Godot 4.6.1.
 You play as a fighter jet in space shooting enemy jets and asteroids down.

+Note: Game lags a bit when you first start playing, please give it some time to load fully :)

 Week 8's features:
 - Tie Fighter behaviour & hitbox
 - Asteroids